 What if the instrument I'd like to sign up for is full?

 We encourage you to try another instrument!
 Remember, there is no experience necessary- many campers return year after year and try out new instruments every time!
 If you have your heart set on a particular instrument, though, you can sign up for our waiting list.

 I'm really hesitant to sign up for camp.
 What if I'm not good at songwriting or playing an instrument?

 New experiences can be really scary and we understand that this weekend can be intimidating for some folks.
-We are here to provide a safe, non-judgemental and non-competitive space for women, trans and gender-nonconforming folks to try new things and ROCK OUT.
+We are here to provide a safe, non-judgemental and non-competitive space to try new things and ROCK OUT.
 We have a talented staff who will be there to help you the whole weekend.
 All songs are written collaboratively, so you will have your 4-5 other bandmates and your 2 band coaches to help you out.
 And, there are no apologies at camp.
+Seriously, it's our rule to say 'I Rock' when we make mistakes and not 'I'm Sorry'.
 We make it a point to make sure everyone knows how hard THEY ROCK no matter how much musical experience they have.
-Take it from the word of WRRR Alumni:
+We will work with you to make camp an uplifting experience.

-First of all, you are not "just" anything.
-You are a wonderful and talented person.
+First of all, you are not "just" anything!
+You are a unique, one-of-a-kind human being!
 You deserve to take time for yourself and learn something new (or hone in on your creative skill).
 WRRR is a great way to meet new people, connect with your creativity and boost your confidence.
 Even if you never touch your instrument before camp or after camp, the experience is incredibly rewarding and you will have a blast.